1 - CollapsingMergeTree vs ReplacingMergeTree

 Row deduplication

-There are a lot of ways to remove duplicates from the event stream.
-The most effective is block deduplication when Clickhouse drop inserts blocks with the same checksum (or tag).
-But it requires building a smart ingest procedure.
+There are several ways to remove duplicates from the event stream.
+The most effective feature is block deduplication, which occurs when ClickHouse drops incoming blocks with the same checksum (or tag).
+However, this requires building a smart ingestor capable of saving positions in a transactional manner.

 create table Example1 (id Int64, metric UInt64)